Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * A text field allows the user to enter a review for publication on the website under that specific products' page.

-* A `Add Review` button allows the user to submit thier review.
+* An `Add Review` button allows the user to submit their review.

 * Reviews can only be added if the user is logged in with a registered account.